The source code for OpenGHG is available on GitHub.

 Now create and switch to a feature branch.
 This should be prefixed with feature, e.g.

 When working on your feature it is important to write tests to ensure that it

-should be placed inside the
+project must be covered by tests and tests should be placed inside the

 tests directory, creating an appropriately